-Implementation Status Deviations from Item Yes No Summary Description "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons 1.
-Whether the Company has ✓ The Company has set and disclose None set and disclose corporate corporate governance on Company's governance in accordance website and the Market Observation Post with "Corporate System website in accordance with Governance Best-Practice "Corporate Governance Best-Practice Principles for TWSE/ TPEx Principles for TWSE/TPEx Listed Listed Companies".
-Companies".
+Implementation Status Deviations from "Corporate Governance Item Yes No Summary Description Best-Practice Principles , , for TWSE/TPEx Listed Companies" and reasons 1.
+Does the company establish ✓ The Company has set and disclose None and disclose the Corporate corporate governance on Company's Governance Best-Practice website and the Market Observation Post Principles based on System website in accordance with "Corporate Governance "Corporate Governance Best-Practice Best-Practice Principles for Principles for TWSE/TPEx Listed TWSE/TPEx Listed Companies".
+Companies"?

-Implementation Status Deviations from Item Yes No Summary Description "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons 2.
-Equity structure and shareholders' equity (1) Whether the Company has set internal operating procedures to handling shareholder proposals, inquiries, disputes and litigation, and implemented in accordance with procedures. √ (1) Staff is assigned and an e-mail box is set up to handle suggestions and disputes of the shareholders, and implemented in accordance with procedures.
-None (2) Whether the Company has controlled major shareholders in actual control and the ultimate controller of major shareholders. ✓ (2) Staff is assigned to manage related information so the list of major shareholders and final decision-makers is available at all times.
-None (3) Whether the Company has set and implemented the risk-control mechanism and the firewall with the affiliated enterprises. ✓ (3) A "Procedure for Engaging in Transaction with Group Enterprises, Specific Companies and Related Parties" has been established to clearly stipulate business and financial dealings with affiliates as a risk control mechanism.
-None (4) Whether the Company has set internal rules prohibiting company insiders from trading securities using information not disclosed to the market. ✓ (4) The Company has set "The Management Rules of Prevention of Insider Trading" prohibiting company insiders from trading securities using information not disclosed to the market.
+Implementation Status Deviations from Item Yes No Summary Description - "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and reasons 2.
+Equity structure and shareholders' equity (1) Does the company establish an internal operating procedure to deal with shareholders' suggestions, doubts, disputes and litigations, and implement based on the procedure? ✓ (1) The company has dedicated personnel and e-mail mailboxes to handle shareholder suggestions, doubts, disputes and litigation matters, and execute them in accordance with the procedures.
+None (2) Does the company possess the list of its major shareholders as well as the ultimate owners of those shares? ✓ (2) The company is able to track shareholding by principal shareholders who hold 10% or more of the company's shares.
+The company also files the information with the authority as required.
+None (3) Does the company establish and execute the risk management and firewall system within its conglomerate structure? > (3) A "Procedure for Engaging in Transaction with Group Enterprises, Specific Companies and Related Parties" has been established to clearly stipulate business and financial dealings with affiliates as a risk control mechanism.
+None (4) Does the company establish internal rules against insiders trading with undisclosed information? ✓ (4) The Company has set "The Management Rules of Prevention of Insider Trading" prohibiting company insiders from trading securities using information not disclosed to the market.
 None 3.
-Composition and responsibility of the board of directors (1) Whether the board of directors has taken diversification policy formulation and implementation of execution for composition of the members of directors. ✓ (1) "Rules for Election of Director" and "Corporate Governance principles" of the Company has mentioned the composition of the board of directors shall be determined by taking diversity into consideration and formulating an appropriate policy on diversity based on the company's business operations, operating dynamics, and development needs, including but not limited to gender, age, nationality, culture and professional knowledge and skills.
-None (2) In addition to set up Remuneration Committee and Audit Committee by law, whether the Company has voluntarily set up other functional committees. ✓ (Note 1) (2) The Company has set up Remuneration Committee and Audit Committee, as for setting up other functional committees is otherwise authorized by the board of directors by demand.
+Composition and responsibility of the board of directors (1) (Does the Board develop and implement a diversified policy for the composition of its members?. ✓ (1) "Corporate Governance principles" of the Company has mentioned the composition of the board of directors shall be determined by taking diversity into consideration and formulating an appropriate policy on diversity based on the company's business operations, operating dynamics, and development needs, including but not limited to gender, age, nationality, culture and None (2) Does the company voluntarily establish other functional committees in addition to the Remuneration Committee and the Audit Committee? ✓ professional knowledge and skills.
+(Note 1) (2) The Company has set up Remuneration Committee and Audit Committee, as for setting up other functional committees is otherwise authorized by the board of directors by demand.
 None